Bekacru/better-call/README.md

 You can create middleware by calling `createMiddleware` and passing it a function that will be invoked before the endpoint is called.

-If you return an object from the middleware, it will be merged with the context object on the endpoint.
+If you return a context object from the middleware, it will be merged with the context object on the endpoint.

 ```ts
 import { createMiddleware, createEndpoint } from "better-call"